LipatJob/pokedex/README.md

 * Responsive User Interface Design
   * The website is usable on desktop and mobile phones

+## Planned Features
+Please see the [issues the repository](https://github.com/LipatJob/pokedex/issues) for planned features

 ## Bugs and Suggestions
 Please feel free to create issues for any bug reports or suggestions for the website.